treyhunner/better-dedent/README.md

 ## Installation

+You install `better-dedent` with `pip` (you'll need to be on Python 3.14):

 ```console
 pip install better-dedent
 ```

-Or if you have [uv](https://docs.astral.sh/uv/) installed and you'd like to play with it right now:
+Or if you have [uv](https://docs.astral.sh/uv/) installed and you'd like to play with it right now (Python 3.14 will be auto-installed):

 ```console
 uvx --with better-dedent python